Igalia/phpreport/docs/user/projects-management.rst

 .. figure:: i/projects-mgmt-screen.png

-To create a new project you must use the *Add* button located above the grid, and to edit a project you must click on the corresponding row to select it and the press the *Edit* button located above the grid, too.
+To create a new project you must use the *Add* button located above the grid, and to edit a project you must double click on the corresponding row or click once to select it and then press the *Edit* button, also located above the grid.

 In both cases, the following subwindow will appear: